-In late 2000, at the request of incoming athletic director Cary Brody, Larry Strawther invited a group of parents who he felt had been true do-ers in the local sports community.
-The group included Steve Escovedo, Ron Kahraman, Jim Montemer, Dennis Courtemarche, Mike Worthington, Kevin Dolan, Mike Trotter and Mary Ann Locklin, all successful businesspersons who held multiple leadership positions in local youth sports leagues.
-The group candidly told Brody what they felt needed to be done, what could be done, and the challenges they faced via cooperation with the local high school and school district.
+In late 2000, at the request of Los Al HS athletic director Cary Brody, Larry Strawther invited a group of involved, reasonable parents who held multiple leadership positions in local youth sports leagues.
+The group candidly told Brody what they felt needed to be done, and the challenges they faced via cooperation with the local high school and school district.
 Soon after the meeting, some of the parents formed a non-profit called OUR Los Al, to help implement these ideas.

-About this same time the girls basketball boosters leadership of Lisa Rakusin, Kristal Cheek and Linda Padilla — asked Strawther what he felt would be a good fund-raising event after the big sports of football, boys basketball and baseball had already gone through the town.
-From talking to many local restaurants, Strawther suggested that they work with OUR Los Al to host a Taste FOR Los Al. The premise was simple.
+About this same time the girls basketball boosters leadership asked Strawther what he felt would be a good fund-raising event after the big sports of football, boys basketball and baseball had already gone through the town.
+Strawther suggested that the boosters work with OUR Los Al to host a Taste FOR Los Al. The premise was simple.
 Create a large event in which all booster clubs could participate and where the opportunities to make money were better.
 And for restaurants, it was a single event where they could reach more people with their generosity.